ably/ably-asset-tracking-android/README.md

-  .rawLocationUpdatedListener {} // provide a function to be called when raw location updates are received .enhancedLocationUpdatedListener {} // provide a function to be called when enhanced location updates are received .trackingId(trackingId) // provide a Trackable ID for the asset that needs to be tracked .assetStatusListener { updateAssetStatusInfo(it) } // provide a function to be called when asset changes online/offline status
-  .start() // start listening to updates
+  .rawLocationUpdatedListener {} // provide a function to be called when raw location updates are received .enhancedLocationUpdatedListener {} // provide a function to be called when enhanced location updates are received .trackingId(trackingId) // provide a Trackable ID for the asset that needs to be tracked .assetStatusListener { } // provide a function to be called when asset changes online/offline status .start() // start listening to updates
 ```